CodeusTech/CodeusTech.github.io/docs/xcsl/types.md

 type color = Red | Green | Blue | RGB of (int; int; int)
 ```

 *Red*, *Green*, and *Blue* are all valid constructors of the color type.
 Additionally, there is a constructor (*RGB*) that accepts three integer parameters.
-This set of constructors allows developers to quickly use common colors, as well as form colors by mixing red, green, and blue.
+This set of constructors allows developers to quickly use common colors, as well as form new colors by mixing red, green, and blue.

 ***